MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-title-integration.md

 The **custom** section for the game mode is a property bag where developers can insert any title-specific configuration settings for the tournament match.
 Values defined as part of the custom section are written to the match MPSD session under `/properties/custom/`.

-Currently, game mode setup is not supported through UDC.
+Currently, game mode setup is not supported through Partner Center.
 To create game modes for your title, contact your Developer Account Manager.